whg-training/statistics-course/Genes/practicals/Genes across species/Introduction.md

 7. *Write lots of comments to explain the code.*

 However, I don't generally do this.
-This is because my feeling is that the ideal we're looking in 1-6 above is that the code should largely explain itself (at least to a trained eye).
-I therefore try to reserve comments for the inevitable bits left over that are still surprising or hard to understand, even after you've done your best on the above.
-(This also has the great advantage of being less work.)
+This is because I think if 1-6 above are done correctly, then the code will largely explain itself (at least to a trained eye).
+I try to reserve comments for the inevitable leftover bits of code that are still surprising or hard to understand, even after I've done my best on the above.
+(Not writing comments also has the great advantage of being less work, especially when you start to change the code... have you remembered to change the comment?)

 ## What gene annotation data look like